1nfiniteloop/pam-http/README.md

 The options within the brackets above means:

-* A successfull auth request will return success to the application, without calling any further modules in the stack by using `success=done`.
+* `success=done` a successfull auth request will return success to the application, without calling any further modules in the stack.
-* Errors such as connectivity issues, outdated certificateallows fallback to unix passwd authentication by using `default=ignore`.
+* `default=ignore` errors such as connectivity issues, outdated certificateallows falls back to unix passwd authentication.
-* Until here it's equivalent to use *sufficient*.
-The difference here is `perm_denied=die` which stops evaluation of further modules in the pam-stack when "401 - Permission Denied" is returned from the auth-server.
+* `perm_denied=die` stops evaluation of further modules in the pam-stack when "401 - Permission Denied" is returned from the auth-server.
+Except for this item it's equivalent to replace the entire bracket with the keyword *sufficient*.

 Available command-line options in format "key=value" are: